mpizenberg/lowrr/README.md

 ## Code contribution

-To compile the source code yourself, you just need to install [Rust][rust], and then run the command `cargo build --release`.
+To compile the source code yourself, you just need to install [Rust][rust], and then run the command `cargo build --release` at the root of this project.
 Cargo is Rust build tool, it will automatically download dependencies and compile all the code.
 The resulting binary will be located in `target/release/`.